BACK PORCH STORIES

 Set to the styling of Stuart McLean and the Vinyl Cafe

-Please join us for our annual Back Porch installment of the Christmas Candlelight service Sunday December 20th at 6:45pm via ZOOM Link.
+Please join us for our annual Back Porch installment of the Christmas Candlelight service Sunday December 18th at 6:15 pm.
 Check out our front page for more information!

 This is the latest of ten Back Porch Stories told since 2015.
-Pete, Mary, and the kids are dealing with COVID the best they can.
+Pete, Mary, and their rambunctious, sulky kids talk about life from their Inglewood back porch.

-While sitting on the lake one summer, the Lantern’s pastors discovered the narratives of Canada’s beloved Stuart McLean and questioned why they couldn’t bring something similar to a church setting.
-They wondered why they couldn’t set aside ‘the sermon’ and ‘traditional singing’, at least on occasion, and replace them with meaningful home-cooked stories?
+While sitting on the lake one summer, the Lantern’s Pastor Ed discovered the narratives of Canada’s beloved Stuart McLean and questioned why something similar couldn't be brought to a church setting.
+Why couldn’t ‘the sermon’ and ‘traditional singing’ be set aside, at least on occasion, and be replaced with meaningful home-cooked stories?
 Why not ask gifted musicians to assist with the story?